-And Diogenes laughed and said, "Because I am a free man, I am not worried about that."
-They could not understand.
-Then, in the marketplace, standing in the middle of the market, he shouted, "A master has come to be sold here.
+And Diogenes laughed and he said, "Because I am a free man, I am not worried about this." they could not understand.
+Then, in the marketplace, standing in the middle of the market, he shouted, "A Master has come to be sold here.
 Is some slave desirous of purchasing him?"

-Look what he said: "A master has come to be sold here.
+Look what he said: "A Master has come to be sold here.
 Is some slave desirous of purchasing him?"

-A master is a master.
-Real freedom is not against bondage; real freedom is beyond bondage.
+A Master is a Master.
+Real freedom is not against bondage, real freedom is beyond bondage.
 If your freedom is against bondage, you are not really free.
 You can escape to the Himalayas just because you are afraid of the marketplace and the wife and the children, but you are not really a free man.
 The Himalayas cannot become your freedom.
 You are afraid of the wife; and if the wife comes to see you in the Himalayas, you will start trembling.
 Your henpecked husband will suddenly be there.

-It is said about Swami Ramateertha that he traveled all around the world preaching the message of the East.
+It is said about Swami Ramateertha: he traveled all around the world preaching the message of the East.
 He was a great thinker, a great mystic.
 Then he came back.
-He was staying in the Himalayas with his disciple Purna Singh.
-One day, Purna Singh reports in his diary, Ramateertha's wife came to see him.
-And Purna Singh says, "I have seen Ramateertha meeting thousands of people, men, women of all sorts, but suddenly I felt a shadow falling on him - the wife - and he became a little afraid."

-And he said to Purna Singh, "Tell my wife that I don't want to see her."
+He was staying in the Himalayas with his disciple, Punsi.
+One day, Punsi reports in his diary, his wife came to see him.
+And Punsi says, "I have seen Ramateertha meeting thousands of people, men, women of all sorts, but suddenly I felt a shadow falling on him - the wife - and he became a little afraid."
+And he said to Punsi, "You tell my wife that I don't want to see her."

-Purna Singh was shocked.
+Punsi was shocked.
 He said, "Sir, if you are afraid of your wife, then I would also like to go away from you.
-Then you are no longer my master.
+Then you are no more my Master.
 Why should you be afraid of the poor woman?
 And she has come from a faraway village, from Punjab.
 You left her, you left her with the children, and she has been carrying on somehow in poverty, in tremendous need, with no complaint.
-She has come just to touch your feet, just to see you, and she will be gone by the evening - and you don't want to see her?
+And she has come just to touch your feet, just to see you, and she will be gone by the evening - and you don't want to see her?
 There must be some subtle fear in you; you are still afraid of her.
-Then you are still a husband, you have not become a real sannyasin."
+You are still a husband then.
+Then you have not become a real sannyasin."

-Ramateertha listened to Purna Singh's words, became aware, and said, "You are right.
-Call the woman.
-Not only will she touch my feet, I will touch her feet too.
+Ramateertha listened to Punsi's words, became aware, and said, "You are right.
+Call the woman: not only will she touch my feet, I will touch her feet too.
 This may be a message from God.
 This may be my last fear; it must be somewhere in my unconscious.
 You are right."

-"Since that day," Purna Singh wrote in his diary, "Ramateertha had a luminosity that was never there before."
+Since that day, Punsi wrote in his diary, Ramateertha had a luminosity that never was there before.
 Since that day he was really free; he was freedom.
-The last shadow of bondage disappeared.
-He accepted his wife too.
+The last shadow of bondage disappeared: he accepted his wife too.
 Now there was no grudge, no complaint, no fear, no escape.